jayri5/Art-Marketplace-Demo-App/README.md

 Upload your art and sell them online!
-(Note - this project is still under development phase)
+(P.S. - this project is still under development phase)